 Nobody’s gonna do it for you … take control of your career, your image and build your audience

-Sure, we’ll help with social media, but we’ll also build you a permanent home on the web
+Sure, I’ll help with social media and design your commerce page, but I’ll also build you a permanent home on the web

 Music was my first love (well, after Kara Thompson who broke my heart in first grade*).
 I remember watching the Beatles cartoon show and then later the Monkees, the Partridge Family, and knew what I wanted to be when I grew up.
 The result of which is I’ve followed the trends and machinery of the music business for about fifty years now.
 Whilst I might have given up my dreams of being a rock and roll star, (the word might being the operative one there), I do get to work with some of my favorite musicians.

 I’ve worked with recording artists, bar bands, classical composers, festival and tour promoters and record labels.
-I watched the industry go from being centralized to today, where the interesting things are happening on a small scale, on the fringes of what the music business is today.
+I watched the industry go from being centralized to the present, where the interesting things are happening on a small scale, on the fringes of what the music business is today..

 It might seem like Facebook is all a musician or band needs, that’s shortsighted.
 Social media comes and goes, they change their algorithms and you find you can no longer reach the online audience you’ve built up over the years.
 That’s where your own website comes in.